-When any land changes have been made to your location code you will receive a covering letter, a separate table with 4 columns which is linked to the map by the counter number in column one, the second column shows your Land Parcel Identifiers (LPIDs), the third column shows the gross area of the land parcel and the fourth shows the total of any BPS ineligible land in the land parcel.
+When any land changes have been made to your location code you will receive a covering letter of said changes directing you to the viewer via RP&S if you wish to view them.
+If you request a map you will receive a covering letter, a separate table with 4 columns which is linked to the map by the counter number in column one, the second column shows your Land Parcel Identifiers (LPIDs), the third column shows the gross area of the land parcel and the fourth shows the total of any BPS ineligible land in the land parcel.

 You will also receive an overview map of all your land parcels with a map index overlaid.
-The map index refers to more detailed map(s) with a standard aerial photography background with land parcels identified by yellow boundaries.
-BPS ineligible areas will also be depicted on the more detailed maps in red.
+The map index refers to more detailed map(s) with land parcels identified by yellow boundaries on a standard aerial photography background.
+BPS ineligible areas will also be depicted in red on the more detailed maps.